 Ketamine is a type of anesthetic often used by veterinarians.
 It can also be used in humans as both an anesthetic and a treatment for depression.
-However, most people – including women – don’t use ketamine for legitimate purposes.
+However, most people—including women—don’t use ketamine for legitimate purposes.
 Instead, they turn to it as a recreational drug.
 This abuse can have serious consequences.
-Increasingly, women’s prescription drug addiction treatment programs are needed to combat the effects of ketamine-related problems.
+Increasingly, prescription drug addiction treatment is needed to combat the effects of ketamine-related problems.

 If you’re trapped in a cycle of ketamine abuse or ketamine addiction, Women’s Recovery can help.
 We feature a broad range of programs for women with substance problems.
 That includes problems stemming from ketamine use.
 We’re dedicated to helping you overcome your substance issues and return to stable sobriety.
 Call today at 833.754.0554 or contact us online.